NBISweden/Containerized-Compute-Helm-Charts/README.md

 curl -H "Authorization: Bearer $token" http://localhost:8443/s3/<dataset>/jd123_lifescience-ri.eu/<folder_name>/<file_name>
 ```

-## Running a worflow from the compute-web
+## Running a worfklow from the compute-web

 1. Log in to `http://localhost:4180`
 2. Select a workflow on the home page